Oojimentis/uat978_wx_test/README.md

 ## Working on..
 * Website to display AIRMET, G-AIRMET, SIGMET, METAR and NOTAM using Leflet.
-* Put DUMP978 data/reports in database for use with Leaflet map.
+* Put DUMP978 data/reports into PostgreSQL database for use with Leaflet map.

 ## Added
 * Starting to add graphics data to database.
 (12/27/20)